alexconst/alexconst.github.io/_drafts/ansible.md

 ```

 A few other points worth mentioning:
 - the default `ec2.ini` is configured to run Ansible from outside AWS EC2, however this is not the most efficient way to manage those instances.
+The ideal would be to have an Ansible management instance running in EC2 as well.
 - when running Ansible from within AWS EC2 then using internal DNS names and IP addresses makes more sense.
 This can be configured via the `destination_variable` setting.
 Which is actually required to access the instances when dealing with a private subnet inside a VPC.
 - when running a private subnet inside a VPC then those instances will only be listed in the inventory if the `vpc_destination_variable` is set to `private_ip_address`.
 - when working with dynamic inventories many dynamic groups are automatically created.
 So an instance with an AWS tag such as `class:webserver` would load variables from a `group_vars/ec2_tag_class_webserver` variables file.